cherryyui/cherryyui/README.md

    🎉🤡Hey!
 Sign my ata!
 Im pretty friendly, dont be scared to approach!!
+(I do not roleplay!!)

 ⚠ None of any art that I use is mine nor will i take credit for. ⚠  (I most likely found it on pinterest or google)
 ![1000008113](https://github.com/user-attachments/assets/086a94d1-f87e-47a2-8dc3-4dd0c95e7b86)